danielbereza50/Career_Projects/README.md

 	Use AI for WordPress:

+	basic question structure:

+	{programming language} {requirements} where to include the files

 	sample question:
 	wordpress gutenburg wp.blocks.registerBlockType to create a new gutebnurg block with vanilla javascript that allows me to change text color